LucaFavaretto/LucaFavaretto/README.md

 - 👋 Hi, I’m @LucaFavaretto
 - 👀 I’m interested in innovation and mobile projects
-- 🌱 I’m currently learning Agile management approach
+- 🌱 I’m currently learning Agile management approach and Automation Testing
 - 💞️ I’m looking to collaborate on mobile project in the validation team
 - 📫 How to reach me luca.favaretto@hotmail.it